 Snowflake Cost Anti-pattern #1

-Sadly, I do not know how many Snowflake Accounts our Performance and Cost Optimization Team are brought into that do NOT have Resource Monitors setup correctly.
-Some Snowflake accounts have them but do not have them setup appropriately at an effective grain.
-One anti-pattern is that the administrator sets a large resource manager for the account.
-It is okay to have some Resource Monitors cover the account or multiple warehouses but we highly recommend to have 1 Resource Monitor set for Daily monitoring for each and every warehouse with some type of Suspend enabled once a credit limit is reached.
+Sadly, we all too often see that Resource Monitors are not setup correctly.
+Some Snowflake accounts have them setup but do not have them setup at an effective grain.
+One anti-pattern is that the administrator sets a large credit sized resource manager for the overall account and no other resources managers.
+It is okay to have some Resource Monitors cover the account or multiple warehouses but we highly recommend to have 1 Resource Monitor set for Daily monitoring for each and every warehouse with auto suspend enabled once a credit limit is reached.
 This is currently the only real solution to having guard rails on your Snowflake consumption.
 Without doing this you are exposing your company and Snowflake account to significant cost risk.

 Another problem as well is that Snowflake Administrators setup Resource monitors BUT do not attach them to a warehouse.
 This is the same as having a guard rail but its not activated.
 Ugh!

-Finally, we also see Resource Monitors get setup but then ACCOUNTADMINs do not enable their email or notifications correctly.
+Finally, we also see Resource Monitors get setup but then Account Administrators who do not enable their email or notifications correctly.

 Snowflake Cost Anti-pattern #2

 Another major Snowflake Cost anti-pattern is related to storage.
 We do not see this nearly as often as #1 but it can also be a cost risk danger if you do not understand the impacts of enabling longer Time-Travel settings on Snowflake.
-If you have tables that have lots of
+If you have many of your tables with time-travel set to 30,60, or 90 days but you don’t really need that much time-travel and will never use it then you should change those configurations to lower time-travel settings.

 There are similar potential problems with any table that is frequently updating and changing data.
-These types of data structures will challenge Snowflake’s architecture because every data change requires recreating micro-partitions.
-So if you have 90 day time-travel set and you are changing a table with large amounts of rows/size every few minutes or hours than its going to add up.
+These types of data tables will challenge Snowflake’s architecture because every data change requires recreating micro-partitions.
+So if you have 90 day time-travel set and you are changing a table with large amounts of rows/size every few minutes or hours than its going to add up as all of those immutable micro-partions for every changes are saved for 90 days.
 Also, remember by default Snowflake forces a 7 day fail-safe of storage.
-So if you have Time-Travel set to 90 days then its 97 days of storage you will pay for including all the re-created micro-partitions over that time.
+So if you have Time-Travel set to 90 days then its 97 days of storage you will pay for.

 Snowflake Cost Anti-pattern #3

-Setting a Warehouse to “Never” auto suspend.
-We rarely see this anymore but we did see it more often than you would expect.
-If this is ever enabled you basically are creating a never ending spend on a warehouse until you manually either run ALTER WAREHOUSE XYZ_NAME SUSPEND; or do the equivalent from the Snowflake Web UI.
-If the warehouse size is only XS than this isn’t incredibly horrible but if its a larger size the costs can grow very fast and I do not know of a use case that really would justify this setting.
+Setting a Warehouse to “Never” auto suspend or high auto suspend settings.
+If you set a Warehouse to never suspend then you are creating a never ending spend on a warehouse until you manually or through code suspend it.
+If the warehouse size is only XS than this isn’t incredibly horrible but if its a larger size the costs can grow very fast and you lose all of the value of Snowflake’s consumption based pricing.

 These are the top 3 most dangerous Snowflake Cost Anti-patterns we have come across.
 There are many others but they are typically not as severe as these.